ioChris/AHoJ/README.md

 ~~~
 python apoholo_J.py --single_line_input '1a73 A ZN'
 ~~~
+-considers ZN ligands in chain A of 1a73

 The application will fetch the structure 1a73, get chain A, and look for zinc+2 (ZN) ligands to verify the input argument.
 If ZN is found in chain A of 1a73 (1a73A), it will retrieve all other known chains that belong to the same protein with 1a73A,